FESOTERODINE FUMARATE tablet, extended release

 Pediatric use information is approved for Pfizer Inc.’s TOVIAZ® (fesoterodine fumarate) extended-release tablets.
 However, due to Pfizer Inc.’s marketing exclusivity rights, this drug product is not labeled with that information.

-2.3 Recommended Dosage in Adult Patients with Renal Impairment
+2.3 Recommended Dosage in Adult Patients With Renal Impairment

 The recommended dosage of fesoterodine fumarate extended-release tablet in adult patients with renal impairment is described in Table 1 [see Use in Specific Populations (8.6)].
 For administration instructions, see Dosage and Administration (2.6)

-Table 1: Fesoterodine Fumarate Extended-Release Tablet Recommended Dose in Adult Patients with Renal Impairment (Administered Orally Once Daily)
+Table 1: Fesoterodine Fumarate Extended-Release Tablet Recommended Dose in Adult Patients With Renal Impairment (Administered Orally Once Daily)

 Estimated Creatinine Clearance1